tatami-galaxy/speech-processing/reports/to_do.md

 - enforce sparsity clusters  [2]
 	- is sparsity uniform throughout training?
+		- how to measure this?
 	- kl div, wasserstein etc from uniform distrubution
+	- entropy -> uniform distribution maximizes entropy
+	- ripley's k and l functions

 - structured sparsity more without distillation at the cost of performance
 	- layerwise distillation -> better than logit distillation